londonb/js-Ember-marketplace/agile.md

 * As a user, I would like to see the total cost of all items in my cart.

 * As a user, I would like to add multiple items to my shopping cart.

+* As a user, I would like to select an item and see a description, cost, and other details.
+(Dynamic pages)

 PENDING